Afeosemime Adogame

-Afeosemime (Afe) Adogame is a Nigerian scholar and the Maxwell M. Upson Professor of Religion and Society at Princeton Theological Seminary, New Jersey, USA.
+Afeosemime (Afe) Adogame is a Nigerian scholar and the Maxwell M. Upson Professor of Religion and Society at Princeton Theological Seminary, New Jersey, United States.
 Afe is also a professor extraordinaire at Stellenbosch University, South Africa.
 He is currently the chair of the Religion and Society at Princeton Theological Seminary.

 Education

 Adogame holds a PhD from the University of Bayreuth, Germany in History of Religions under the supervision of Ulrich Berner.
 He received a bachelor's degree in Religious Studies from Bendel State University, Ekpoma, now Ambrose Alli University, and a master's in Religious Studies from Obafemi Awolowo University, Ile-Ife, Nigeria.

 Career

 Adogame is currently the Maxwell M. Upson Professor of Religion and Society at Princeton Theological Seminary and professor extraordinaire at the Stellenbosch University, South Africa.
 He was chair of the History and Ecumenics Department at Princeton Theological Seminary.
 He taught at the Department of Religions, University of Lagos, Nigeria, between 1998 and 2002.
 He later returned to the University of Bayreuth where he served as lecturer and senior research fellow before joining the University of Edinburgh in 2005.